Canning Vegetables: What are the Best Vegetables for Canning?

 I don’t recommend it because salt really does add to the flavor.
 Usually you’ll want 1 tsp per pint, and 2 tsp per quart.
 If you need to lower your sodium you can reduce that or eliminate it all together.

-Keep in mind this is for plain vegetables only.
+Keep in mind this is for canning plain vegetables only.

 Do I have to have a pressure canner to can vegetables?

 Yes you do need to use a pressure canner to can plain vegetables.
-Keep in mind though that many vegetables have a pickled option.
+Keep in mind though the difference in pickling vs canning.
 If you pickle a vegetable, you do not need to use a pressure canner.
 Be sure you are using tested methods.
 I’ve got a list here of many pickled vegetables.

 If you are hesitating to use a pressure canner because you are a little afraid of it.
 I”d encourage you to be more afraid of botulism.
 Botulism is so easily avoidable.